Springtail fact sheet | Field of Mars EEC

 Scientific group – Springtails are tiny arthropods in the group Collembola.
 They are hexapods, but they are not true insects.

-Body features – Springtails have six legs, antennae, no wings and soft bodies.
-Many have tiny eyes or no eyes.
+Appearance – Springtails have six legs, antennae, no wings and soft bodies.
+Some are long and narrow, while others are rounded and globular.

 Size – Most springtails are about 1–3 mm long, but some species can grow to about 10 mm.

-Diet – Most springtails eat fungi, bacteria and decaying plant and animal material.
-A small number eat pollen, plants or other tiny animals.
+Diet – Most springtails eat fungi, bacteria, algae and decaying plant and animal material.

 Habitat – Springtails live in damp soil, leaf litter, moss, under bark, around rotting logs and near water.

 Life cycle – Springtails hatch from eggs into tiny young that look like small adults.
-They grow through moults until they become adults.
+They grow through moults and some species can live for more than one year in suitable conditions.

 Close-up photo of a small yellow globular springtail on wet brown leaf litter.
 A globular springtail on damp leaf litter.